KIWANO ORANGE ICE CREAM

 - Ice cubes

-Slice Horned Melon in half.
+Slice Kiwano in half.
 Take a knife and cut around the edges of the melon between the peel and the flesh.
 Use a spoon to scoop out the flesh and place in cocktail shaker.
 Set aside the melon half.
 Add the mint leaves and muddle vigorously (muddle way more than you think – those little gelatin pods are not that interested in giving up their juice.
 MUDDLE!).
 Add gin and lemon juice.
 Shake with ice and strain in to melon half, or use a martini glass if you are too prissy to hold a prickly cup.
 Top with champagne.
-Garnish with lemon or horned melon slice.
+Garnish with a lemon or Kiwano slice.

 Thanks Fruit Maven for this recipe www.fruitmaven.com